4d/docs/docs/ORDA/entities.md

 $comp2:=$lowSal.employer //$comp2 is alterable because $lowSal is alterable
 ```

-:::info Entity selections returned from the server
+:::note Entity selections returned from the server

 In client/server architecture, entity selections returned from the server are always shareable on the client, even if [`copy()`](API/EntitySelectionClass.md#copy) was called on the server.
 To make such an entity selection alterable on the client, you need to execute [`copy()`](API/EntitySelectionClass.md#copy) on the client side.
 Example: